The Rise Of Social Commerce: How Tweets, Pins And Likes Can Turn Into Sales

 Here’s an overview of the converging trends that promise to transform social media into a viable commerce platform:

 - The rise of mobile: The rise of mobile, which means shoppers can price-compare and solicit advice from friends wherever they are.
 Overall, mobile accounts for just under 40% of time spent on social media.
 Facebook has passed the 50% mobile usage mark and Pinterest is at 48%.
-Together, they combine for over 56% of social generated e-commerce at the moment, according to social commerce platform, Addshoppers.
 Given the continued growth of mobile devices, it will only rise.
 Brands’ desire for guaranteed attention in the medium, coupled with this explosion, helps to explain social media’s move away from traditional display ads – like Facebook’s right-rail ads – and into the realm of social commerce.

 - The rise of the visual Web: Sites like Tumblr, Pinterest, Instagram, and Wanelo are becoming repositories for shopping ideas, fashion tips, and wish lists — in essence user-generated catalogues.
 For example, in a recent survey by Zmags (a mobile catalogue company), 63% of online shoppers said they plan to use online catalogues.
 And 35% said they plan to use Pinterest to make purchases.